-Blackout imposed again in Jammu, explosions heard
+Pakistani drone injures three in Punjab’s Firozpur, blackouts ordered in several border districts

 This came a day after India accused Pakistan of attacking military stations in Jammu, Pathankot and Udhampur near the International Border.

+The three persons suffered burn injuries and were immediately taken to a hospital, Senior Superintendent of Police Bhupinder Singh Sidhu said, according to ANI.
+The official said that the Army had neutralised most other drones in the area.

+Defence officials said drones were sighted at 26 places along the Line of Control and International Border, ranging from Baramulla in Jammu and Kashmir to Bhuj in Gujarat.
+These included suspected armed drones that posed a threat to civilian and military targets.

-For the second consecutive day, several cities in the Jammu region on Friday witnessed a blackout, with reports of explosions and sirens being heard.
+For the second consecutive day, several cities in the northern and western parts of the country on Friday witnessed blackouts, with reports of explosions and sirens being heard.

+Blackouts were implemented in the districts of Jammu and Samba in Jammu and Kashmir, Pathankot and Firozpur in Punjab, Jaisalmer in Rajasthan, and in the Kachchh district of Gujarat, ANI reported.

 Jammu and Kashmir Chief Minister Omar Abdullah said he could hear “intermittent sounds of blasts, probably heavy artillery” in Jammu.